 It’s a Tough Job, But It’s Essential

-We developed a memorable concept to remind residents to only water on their scheduled days with the help of some playful lawn ornaments.
-From a funny flamingo to a witty wind chime, the lawn ornaments set the stage for delivering the City’s watering schedule, and reminded residents to reset their water timers in an easy-to-digest way.
+With the help of some playful lawn ornaments we developed a memorable concept to remind residents to only water on their scheduled days.
+From a funny flamingo to a witty wind chime, the lawn ornaments set the stage for delivering the city’s watering schedule, and reminding residents to reset their water timers in an easy-to-digest way.

 Event & App Launch